argoproj/argo-workflows/docs/environment-variables.md

 | `RESOURCE_STATE_CHECK_INTERVAL`        | `time.Duration` | `5s`    | The time interval between resource status checks against the specified success and failure conditions. |
 | `WAIT_CONTAINER_STATUS_CHECK_INTERVAL` | `time.Duration` | `5s`    | The time interval for wait container to check whether the containers have completed.                   |

-You can set the environment variables for executor by customizing executor container's environment variables in your controller's config-map like the following:
+You can set environment variables for the Executor in your [`workflow-controller-configmap`](workflow-controller-configmap.md) like the following:

 ```yaml
 apiVersion: v1